Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     even just being able to warp between levels or set game state variables would be handy

-TODO: refactor scene transition event and warp event
-    probably just use a single struct for this, use enums to specify what we do on fadeout, transition, and fadein

 loading and saving levels in editor menu bar will have dropdown menu for loading levels, scans the levels folder for content to populate list